zulip/zulip/docs/subsystems/html-css.md

 are converted from plain CSS and we have yet to take full advantage of the features Sass offers.
-We use Webpack to transpile and build JS and CSS bundles that the browser can understand, one for each entry points specifed in `tools/webpack.assets.json`; source maps are generated in the process for better debugging experience.
+We use Webpack to transpile and build JS and CSS bundles that the browser can understand, one for each entry points specified in `tools/webpack.assets.json`; source maps are generated in the process for better debugging experience.

 In development mode, bundles are built and served on the fly using